codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

 </details>

 # Changelog

+#### March 2024

+- **Additional options**: we enhanced the `options` prop with `enableAdditionalConsent` and `allowedIntegrations`, new properties that help you manage additional consent journeys and the selection list of platforms displayed to the user.

 #### November 2023
 - **Options property**: we introduced a new prop that gives you programmatic control over Link settings.